-Use the Pennsylvania Department of Health COVID-19 Data Dashboard to assess cumulative case counts, the incidence rate, hospital occupancy and levels of preparedness.
+Use the Pennsylvania Department of Health COVID-19 Data Dashboard to assess cumulative case counts, the incidence rate, hospital occupancy and rates of vaccination.

 Collect data on use of services (i.e., circulation, door counts, reference questions, attendance at programs, etc.).
 Are patrons using the services?
 Are there times of day when you are close to capacity?

 Consider the effectiveness of your facility plan.
 Do you have enough PPE and supplies to maintain facility plans?
 Is your HVAC system effective?